abailoni/GASP/README.md

 ## Installation

 - On linux, the package can be easily installed via conda:
-    - `conda create -n GASP -c abailoni -c conda-forge gasp`
+    - `conda create -n GASP -c conda-forge -c abailoni gasp`
-    -  Activate your new environment: `source activate GASP`
+    -  Activate your new environment: `conda activate GASP`

 <!--
 - Create conda environment and install the `nifty` and `vigra` packages with: `conda create -n GASP -c abailoni -c conda-forge nifty=1.0.9 vigra affogato=0.2.2`.
 The source code for the `nifty` package can also be found here: https://github.com/abailoni/nifty